alper-guven/valkeygen/README.md

 This is most basic usage of this package.

-You can just write your `Redis Key Template` as a parameter:
+You can just write your `Valkey Key Template` as a parameter:

 This will produce `orders:by-city:istanbul:of-courier:1234`